dstar55/100-words-design-patterns-java/_drafts/State.md

 ###  <a id="Structure"></a>Structure

-The State defines an interface for encapsulating the behavior associated with a particular state of the Context.
+The *State* defines an interface for encapsulating the behavior associated with a particular state of the Context.
-The ConcreteState implements a behavior associated with the state of the Context.
+The *ConcreteState* implements a behavior associated with the state of the *Context*.
-The Context class maintains an instance of a ConcreteState subclass which defines the current state.
+The *Context* class maintains an instance of a *ConcreteState* subclass which defines the current state.